 We specialise in financing sustainable food production through our lending and investing activity in organic farming and sustainable trade.

-Our investment activity focuses around the Triodos Food Transition Europe Fund (EUR 48 million), formerly known as Triodos Organic Growth Fund, which invests in privately owned, sustainable consumer businesses in Europe and the Triodos Green Fund (EUR 1,082 million) that invests in green projects, including sustainable food and agriculture (EUR 134 million).
+Our investment activity focuses around the Triodos Food Transition Europe Fund (EUR 72 million), which invests in privately owned, sustainable consumer businesses in Europe and the Triodos Green Fund (EUR 1,189 million) that invests in green projects, including sustainable food and agriculture (EUR 137 million).

 We are the financial partner in Europe for social organisations delivering services for people struggling to meet their nutritional requirements.